 Optional Research Paper Topic assignment

-Due by end of the day on Wednesday, September 9, 2015.
-Submit to assigned D2L dropbox.
+Due by end of the day on Wednesday, September 7, 2016.
+Submit your topic statement to the D2L assignment, "Research Paper Topic."
 You can submit any time before the due date to receive feedback sooner.